bilgehancomert/bilgehancomert/README.md

 ---

-## 👨‍💻 About Me
+## About Me

-I'm a **Software Developer** focused on building practical software solutions for real-world business problems.

-My primary stack includes **Java, Spring Boot, React, Next.js, TypeScript and PostgreSQL**.
+I'm a software developer working mainly with **Java, Spring Boot, React, Next.js, TypeScript and PostgreSQL**.

-I work on web applications, backend systems, internal business tools, e-commerce infrastructure, workflow automation and SaaS-oriented products.
+I build web applications, backend services and internal tools used in real business processes.

-I particularly enjoy identifying operational problems and turning them into maintainable software solutions that simplify processes, improve efficiency and create measurable business value.

-* 🔭 Building web applications and internal business systems
+Most of my work focuses on turning day-to-day operational needs into practical software — from internal systems and reporting tools to e-commerce integrations and workflow automation.

-* ⚙️ Developing backend services and REST APIs with **Java & Spring Boot**
+*  Backend development with **Java & Spring Boot**
-* 💻 Building modern interfaces with **React, Next.js & TypeScript**
+*  Frontend development with **React, Next.js & TypeScript**
-* 🗄️ Working with relational databases and data-driven applications
+*  Database-driven applications with **PostgreSQL**
+*  REST APIs and third-party integrations
+*  Internal business tools and automation
-* 🔄 Interested in workflow automation and business process optimization
+*  E-commerce and web-based business systems
-* 🚀 Developing and exploring SaaS product ideas
+*  SaaS and product development
-* 🤖 Using AI-assisted development tools as part of my software development workflow
+*  AI-assisted development workflows
-* 🌱 Continuously improving software architecture, testing and system design skills

 ---

-## 🚀 Core Tech Stack
+## Core Tech Stack

 ### Backend